TuritoYuenan/LinuxMod/README.md

-# Neofetch for Minecraft - The Mod

 ![banner](banner.png)

+# Neofetch mod for Minecraft

-Add a fetch command in Minecraft that gives report about version, position, game time, number of mods...
+This mod adds a fetch command into Minecraft that gives report about version, position, game time, number of mods, and other stuffs